Rigidity of complete K\"ahler-Einstein metrics under cscK perturbations: Abstract

 \section{Abstract}

-In this paper, we study constant scalar curvature K\"ahler (cscK) metrics on a complete non-compact K\"ahler--Einstein manifold.
-We give a sufficient condition under which any cscK perturbation of the K\"ahler-Einstein metric remains K\"ahler--Einstein.
-As a model case, we extend Huang-Xiao's resolution of Cheng's conjecture if the Bergman metric has constant scalar curvature on bounded strictly pseudoconvex domains with smooth boundary.
+In this paper, we study constant scalar curvature K\"ahler (cscK) metrics on complete non-compact K\"ahler--Einstein manifolds.
+We give sufficient conditions under which a cscK perturbation of a K\"ahler--Einstein metric must remain K\"ahler--Einstein.
+As a model case, we prove that the Bergman metric on a bounded strictly pseudoconvex domain is K\"ahler--Einstein whenever it has constant scalar curvature.
+In particular, combined with Huang--Xiao's resolution of Cheng's conjecture, this yields the ball characterization for smooth bounded strictly pseudoconvex domains.